JasonMcTigue/EmergingTechProject/README.md

 + Opening Hours

-A page with tables of what day each library is open and betwwen what time
+A page with tables of what day each library is open and between what time

 <img src="/public/Images/openhours.png" alt="open" width="900" height="300"/>